scenery/raspi-openwrt-docker/README.md

 # Raspberry Pi OpenWrt Docker

-This repository is used to build custom OpenWrt Docker Images for **Raspberry Pi 4B**.
+This repository is used to build OpenWrt Docker Images for **Raspberry Pi 4B** (bcm27xx/bcm2711) with GitHub Actions.

-**Notice:** *Only keep the packages for personal needs that means this Docker Image is not suitable for everyone.*
+**Notice:** *Only keep the packages for personal needs that means this Docker Image is not suitable for everyone, but you can edit the ```config/rpi4-lean-openwrt.config``` file to suit your needs.*

 ## Installation